 |MERCEDES R. ABAD

 Mercy is currently president of Ahon sa Hirap, an NGO committed to the social development of the dispossessed in poor communities, applying the Grameen microfinance methodology.
 Prior to this, she was a research practitioner for 42 years.
 She set up and helped manage two major research companies serving the top 50 companies in the Philippines: Consumer Pulse, which was eventually bought by AC Nielsen, and Trends which was bought by TNS.
-An adoptive mother to twin boys, she has been a KBF Trustee since ______ and became Board Vice-Chairman in 2016.
+An adoptive mother to twin boys, she has been a KBF Trustee for a very long time and became Board Vice-Chairman in 2016.

 |ROSE MARY P. BLANCAFLOR